mkner/robo-pid/docs/index.rst

 basic-pid
 *********

-A Python PID controller for discretized time.

-**basic-pid** is a classic PID controller that is easy to use, works and does the job.
+**basic-pid** is a classic PID controller for discretized time that is is easy to use, works and does the job.

 .. toctree::
    :maxdepth: 1